incubodac/PyDeconv/README.md

 The main class `PyDeconv` takes three arguments:
 1. The parsed configurations from `config.py`,
-2. A DataFrame labeled as `features` with predictors as columns,
+2. A DataFrame with columns labeled with event types to model and the features to use as predictors,
 3. The EEG data as a `mne` raw object.

 ## Example Scripts